Fitbit Sense Black Friday Deal 2021: Cheapest Price Today | The Manual

 If you want to start tracking your health but don’t know where to start, then this holiday season is the perfect time to pick up a Fitbit Sense Black Friday deal.
-There are tons of incredible Fitbit Black Friday deals, including one from Best Buy that sees the Fitbit Sense on sale for $100 off.
+There are tons of incredible Fitbit Black Friday deals, including one from Best Buy that sees the Fitbit Sense on sale for $100 off, bringing its price down to just $200.
 As one of the best Black Friday deals, this smartwatch will be in high demand this year, so you should check out this offer before it goes out of stock.

 Today’s Best Fitbit Sense Black Friday Deal